kreijack/bombrowser/tests/TESTS.md

 ### Test 1.22 - menu->window

 Test description:
+- insert code 820037
- - insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- press the right mouse button on the first entry
+- select the "Show assembly" command
+- select the first date and doubleckick on it
- - go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
+- go back to the "BOMBrowser - code list"
+- press the right mouse button on the first entry
+- select the "Where used" command.
- - go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Valid where used" command.
+- go back to the "BOMBrowser - code list"
+- press the right mouse button on the first entry
+- select the "Valid where used" command.
-- go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Edit code" command.
+- go back to the "BOMBrowser - code list"
+- press the right mouse button on the first entry
+- select the "Edit code" command.

-Four windows are opened.
+- Four windows are opened.
 Select the "Windows menu" in the "BOMBrowser - Codes list" window:

-Expected results: in the menu are showed the three windows: BOMBrowser - Where used, BOM Browser - valid where used, BOMBrowser assembly.
+Expected results: in the menu are showed the four windows: BOMBrowser - Where used, BOM Browser - valid where used, BOMBrowser assembly, BOMBrowser - edit

 Passed: [X]

 ### Test 1.23 - menu->file->close
 Test description:
- - insert code 82037;  press the right mouse button on the first entry and select the "Show assembly" command; select the first date doubleckicking on it.
+- insert code 820037
- - go back to the "BOMBrowser - code list"; press the right mouse button on the first entry and select the "Where used" command.
+- press the right mouse button on the first entry and select the "Where used" command.
-Two windows are opened.
+- Two windows are opened.
 Select the "File->Quit" in the "BOMBrowser - Codes list" window:

 Expected results: The "BOMBrowser - Codes" list is closed.
 "BOMBrowser - Where used" is opened.